 Yes.
 Please refer to the student handbook for information.
-You can apply for Recognised Prior Learning after you have been enrolled.
+You can apply for Recognition of Prior Learning after you have been enrolled.

 Request an application form and submit to Admissions Office along with all of the required supporting documentation.
 The Admissions Team will contact you once your application has been processed.

-You must complete the admissions process which includes submission of an application form, supporting documents including an essay.
-The Admissions Team will also work with you to approve your prerequisite study and you must pass all prerequisite courses.
-The College will organise for you to complete a critical thinking assessment and interview.
+You must complete the admissions process which includes submission of an application form and supporting documents.
+The Admissions team will also work with you to approve your prerequisite study and you must pass all prerequisite courses in good academic standing.
+The College will organise for you to complete an essay, critical thinking assessment and interview.

 Fees and Finance